Here’s what we do:

 - Passed a law granting a six-year extension for the operation of the Animal Sheltering Board, which regulates humane euthanasia in animal shelters and provides shelter standards and statewide spay neuter planning.
 There were serious efforts to try to dismantle this important board in 2013.

-- Passed a law to create the Horse Shelter Rescue Fund in the NM Livestock Board, which will help fund licensed horse rescues through voluntary contributions of state tax refunds.
+- Passed a law to create the Equine Shelter Rescue Fund in the NM Livestock Board, which will help fund licensed horse rescues through voluntary contributions of state tax refunds.
 The bill was inspired by Colorado’s fund to help horse shelters, which raises about $100,000 per year without any increase in taxes.

 - Built support and momentum for banning the repulsive practice of coyote killing contests, with the bill barely failing in the House of Representatives on a 30-38 vote in its first year of introduction.
 Tremendous testimony and support was provided by a broad coalition of advocates who believe that killing contests harm the balance of nature, they have no redeeming value for controlling coyote populations (in fact they tend to increase coyote populations, according to the best available science), they send a dangerous message to children about the cheapness of life, and they threaten our state’s reputation with visitors and potential visitors appalled by the practice.